Putting Ulcerative Colitis Into Remission

 Reducing Stress With Ulcerative Colitis

 If you have ulcerative colitis, there is no doubt that your days will be challenging.
-The debilitating symptoms and the psychological stress that can come alongside your condition is so significant, and what that entails puts extra stress on you.
+The debilitating symptoms and the psychological stress that can come with your condition are so significant, and what that entails puts extra pressure on you.

 Ultimately, extra stress is the last thing that you need because stress can trigger a flare-up.